SaxionMechatronics/smart_spot_backpack/Documentation/04-constraints.md

 ## Constraints

 This section states the constraints that affect the design of the backpack.
-The constraints and images are taken from the [Payload Developer Guide](https://dev.bostondynamics.com/docs/payload/payload_configuration_requirements.html) by Boston Dynamics and where applicable, further elaborated on.
+The constraints and images w.r.t to SPOT are taken from the [Payload Developer Guide](https://dev.bostondynamics.com/docs/payload/payload_configuration_requirements.html) by Boston Dynamics and where applicable, further elaborated on.

-These constraints are:
+Constraints include:
 - Mounting Surface
 - Weight
 - Width
 - Length
 - Height
 - Power Connections
+- Sheet Metal Parts Manufacturing

 ## Mounting Surface
 The only mounting surface that SPOT provides are aluminum rails that are located along the left and right edges of the body.
 The rails accept T-slot nuts such as Misumi HNTR5-5.
 Mounting screws should not project more than 6.3mm below the top surface of the mounting rail.